Major Selection and Career Exploration

 Not always.
 You must complete your pre-requisite courses for the major with satisfactory grades.
 Each major has specific requirements so be sure you know what they are.
 Your UC faculty advisor is able to assess the feasibility of a major change.

-Attend programs offered during University College’s Exploring Your Major month.
+Attend programs offered during University College for Academic Success’s Exploring Your Major month.
 Offerings change each semester.

 UC professional advisors can help you to determine how your unique interests and academic aptitudes might “fit” within the program offerings at the university.
 They will talk with you about your high school academic and extracurricular experiences, your likes/dislikes, and courses and activities that can help you “test the waters” and explore major options.
 UC Professional Advisors will often refer you to UC Faculty Advisors for major overviews.

 In additional to UC Professional Advisors who assist undeclared students in exploring major/career options, the Office of Career Services has a full staff of career advisors who can assist students whether they are exploring majors, or exploring options within their chosen major.
 For more information on their services, visit them on the web at: http://career.uri.edu/